 63 Pages Posted: 8 Jan 2018 Last revised: 9 Aug 2021

 Date Written: January 9, 2020

 We study voluntary information disclosure by oligopoly firms in a setting in which firms learn information from asset prices to guide their production decisions.
 A firm that discloses information risks losing a competitive advantage over its rivals but may benefit from learning valuable information from a more informative asset market.
 Considering the financial market helps the product market escape a nondisclosure equilibrium with low total surplus.
 Firms' disclosure decisions can exhibit strategic complementarity, leading to multiple equilibria.
 Firms' endogenous disclosure behavior also gives rise to two novel comparative statics: fiercer competition in the product market can reduce consumer and total surplus, and increased noise trading in the financial market can improve price informativeness.

-Keywords: Disclosure, product market competition, proprietary cost, feedback effect, complementarity and multiplicity.
+Keywords: disclosure, product market competition, feedback effect, complementarity, total surplus, price informativeness

 Suggested Citation: Suggested Citation